 - Order Now

 Well, let’s start off by clearing up a common misconception.
-The question to ask here is, “What is electrostatic disinfecting?”
+The question to ask is, “What is electrostatic disinfecting?”
 In the cleaning and hygiene industry, “electrostatic cleaning” actually refers to electrostatic disinfecting.
-While these terms are often used interchangeably, in reality they refer to two significantly different infection control processes.
+While these terms are often used interchangeably, in reality they refer to two very different infection control processes.

 Electrostatics provide no mechanical cleaning action, i.e., they do not remove physical soil.
 Rather, the electrostatic device is used to disinfect mechanically pre-cleaned surfaces.
 Let’s look into this in a bit more detail.